An HR Guide to Bereavement Leave

 When an employee loses someone, they’re not just confronted with grief.
 They also must create funeral arrangements, navigate familial duties, and accomplish estate-related tasks.
 This workload, on top of severe emotional distress, is a significant burden.

-But the average amount of leave employers offer bereaved employees falls between three and five days — far too little time to manage estates, plan funerals, and emotionally recover from a significant loss.
+But the average amount of leave employers offer bereaved employees falls between three and five days, often too little time to manage estates, plan funerals, and emotionally recover from a significant loss.

 By offering bereavement policies that provide sufficient time off, organizations can show their support to employees dealing with grief.
 While a few states require employers to offer bereavement leave, most organizations provide bereavement leave voluntarily.